ycpcs/cs320-spring2017/assign/assign03.md

 * A slide that lists the names of your SQL database queries.
 Note that this should not include the SQL code, but rather method names, such as "getAllBooksByAuthor", along with a short description of each query.
 * A slide summarizing the current progress on your project, i.e., a list of features that have been implemented.
 * A slide summarizing the major technical challenges that your team faced, and how you overcame them.
-* A slide summarizing what you plan to accomplish before your final presentation on May 11th.
+* A slide summarizing what you plan to accomplish before your final presentation and demo.

 ## Evaluation

 For each of these milestones, I will give your team one of the following grades: *below expectations*, *meets expectations*, or *exceeds expectations*.
 Below expectations means that I am concerned that your team is not making sufficient progress.
+At all 4 milestones, I expect that there will be sufficient effort put towards automated unit test case development.  **DO NOT LEAVE TEST CASES AS AN AFTER-THOUGHT - YOUR TEAM WILL RECEIVE "BELOW EXPECTATIONS" IF YOU DO NOT HAVE SUFFICIENT TEST CASES DEVELOPED.**

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->